 We reached out to 40 cybersecurity experts and asked them the following question:

-Some of the answers received talk about the same threats.
+Some of the answers received talk about the same cybersecurity threats.
 This only shows the importance and the frequency of those risks.
 Other experts may describe a particular threat that you haven't encountered so far.
-It could be specific to a certain type of expertise or country
+It could be specific to a certain type of expertise or country.

 We appreciate the variety of answers that we received that allows us to form a complete picture of the latest cybersecurity threats.
 Btw, you might be interested in the latest cybersecurity statistics.

-Without further introduction let's see what the experts had to say.
+Without further introduction let's see what the experts had to say about top cybersecurity threats.

 Shayne Caffrey — LeeShanok